Winston-Salem Twins (1905–1942): 1937–1942: Return to Piedmont League / six last place finishes

 Catcher Hank Riebe played for Winston-Salem in 1941, batting .289 for the Twins.
-Following his season wiht Winston-Salem, Reibe made his major league debut with the Detroit Tigers in 1942, batting.
+Following his season with Winston-Salem, Reibe made his major league debut with the Detroit Tigers in 1942, batting.
 311 for Tigers, before his baseball career was interrupted by service in World War II combat.
 Riebe was drafted into the U.S. Army after the 1942 season ended.
 He served in the 66th Infantry Division in Europe.
 On December 24, 1944, Riebe was aboard the SS Leopoldville headed for Cherbourg, France, when the Leopoldville was struck by torpedoes from a German U-boat and sunk, killing 753 US Troops.
 In the attack, Riebe was wounded but survived after was rescued from the icy English Channel waters and recovered from his injuries.
 Riebe was awarded the Purple Heart medal.
 Returning to combat following his recovery in the spring of 1945, Riebe was injured in battle by fire from German artillery and again he survived, earning his second Purple Heart medal.
 Riebe recalled listening on the radio from a tent in France as his teammates on the Detroit Tigers won the 1945 World Series.
 "I heard my Tigers win that World Series.
 It was great!" he recalled.
 Reibe was discharged from the U.S. Army in 1946 and resumed playing professional baseball.
 He continued his career and played for the Detroit Tigers from 1947 to 1949, playing primarily as a back-up catcher.
 Reibe played his final baseball season in 1950for the Toledo Mud Hens before retiring as a player.